 As soon as we made it to the loop at the end of the street, the festivities began.
 It was like happening upon a secret celebration just for our neighborhood.
 The grill kept sizzling until every belly was full, and the crowd buzzed well past dark.
-Hot dogs and deviled eggs and all those recipes kids love stretched as far as my eyes could see, and my bedtime was nowhere in sight — I couldn’t imagine my life any better.
+Hot dogs and deviled eggs stretched as far as my eyes could see, and my bedtime was nowhere in sight — I couldn’t imagine my life any better.

 Now that I’m the mom in the picture, I appreciate the block party for all new reasons.
-I look forward to the pop-up restaurant that it is — where everybody brings to the (collapsible card) table their signature party recipe for zippy beans, crunchy slaw or fruit salad.
+I look forward to the pop-up restaurant that it is — where everybody brings to the (collapsible card) table their signature recipe for spicy beans, crunchy slaw or fruit salad.
 Now I know that, for the grown-ups, the party happens around the food.
 So, while my kids wrap their wheels in crepe paper, I make a plan for the big neighborhood party.
-Here are my best tips for making family friendly recipes that make a real splash.
+Here are my best tips for making sure my family makes a real splash.

 Bring Enough to Share When attending their first block party, the uninitiated bring just what they can carry from home.
 After that first experience, they are willing to drive a trailer down the street if it means they’ll have plenty of food for tasting, sharing and trading for the duration of the party.
-A double portion of chips and dip, an extra rack of ribs, a couple dozen more cookies — make extra portions of your favorite party recipes to err on the side of bringing too much.
+A double portion of chips and dip, an extra rack of ribs, a couple dozen more cookies — err on the side of bringing too much.
 Not only will you get to take a bigger bite out of the night, there’s a good chance you’ll get to play hero to an unprepared rookie.

 Limit Your Time on the Grill Assume the grill will be in high demand during the party.
 I recommend doing as much prep as possible at home before you even get there.
-Try to coordinate the timing of your food, especially the main course, so that you bring it hot or warm and it needs only to be unwrapped or touched by the grill before serving.
+Try to coordinate the timing of your food, especially the main course, so that it needs to be grilled for just a few minutes before serving.
 Also, be thoughtful about the containers you use; make sure they can be put directly onto the grates of a hot grill.

 Everyone knows that memories are made wherever lawn chairs are unfolded.
 Make those memories downright delicious with a full-fledged spread of sweet and savory summertime favorites.
-For one last hurrah (and a cherry on top those memories), forgo before-bed baths in favor of a family sprint through the sprinklers.rave.
-Make some unique chocolate bars, offer a platter of crowd-pleasing cupcakes decorated with color-coordinated candies or order sugar cookies cut out like gold medals from your neighborhood bakery.
+For one last hurrah (and a cherry on top those memories), forgo before-bed baths in favor of a family sprint through the sprinklers.